cunybpl/shark/README.md

 2 NaN NaN  id 2017-09-01 03:00:00
 ```

-##### interpolating variable datacolumns with nan values
+##### Interpolating columns with NaN values
 Below, we will interpolate `df_filled` dataframe, which has `a` and `b` as variable columns and `c` as metadata column.
 We wish to interpolate `a` column with linear funciton and `b` column with linear function but only 2 consecutive gaps at a time.
 Please note that `shark.interpolate` wraps `pandas.DataFrame.interpolate`.
-Thus, by passing `a={}` as kwargs to `shark.interpolate` will default to default args in `pandas.DataFrame.interpolate` [method](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.interpolate.html), which uses `linear` function as default interpolating method.
+Thus, by passing `a={}` as kwargs, `shark.interpolate` will default to default args in `pandas.DataFrame.interpolate` [method](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.interpolate.html), which uses `linear` function as default interpolating method.
-We can also set `add_flag` to false (defaults to true).
-This will not add columns that indicate whether a value has been interpolated or not.
+We can also set `add_flag` to false (defaults to true); this will not add columns that indicate whether a value has been interpolated or not.
 ```
 interpolate_df = df_filled.shark.interpolate('datetime', add_flag=True, a={}, {'limit': 2}, add)